-2024-25 Elementary Average Class Size and Class Size Distribution
+2024-25 Secondary Average Class Size and Class Size Distribution

 This table displays the 2024-25 average class size and class size distribution.
-The columns titled "Number of Classes" indicates how many classes fall into each size category (a range of total students per class).
-The "Other" category is for multi-grade level classes.
+The columns titled "Number of Classes" indicates how many classes fall into each size category (a range of total students per classroom).
+At the secondary school level, this information is reported by subject area rather than grade level.